 I have always been interested in odd plants.
 Extreme adaptations of plants to unusual environments really show what evolution is capable of.

 During my studies I learned about the fascinating mycoheterotrophic plants.
-These plants do not need light to grow, but digest soil fungi with their roots to make a living.
+These plants do not need light to grow, but digest soil fungi with their roots to make a living, like I explain in this video.
 Because they are rare and difficult to find we know very little about their biology.
 To uncover the secrets of mycoheterotrophic plants I travel to remote rainforest to study and collect them.
 Back in the Netherlands I use DNA to trace their evolutionary history and identify their fungal hosts.
 The results from this research not only provide insights into these remarkable organisms, but also demonstrate how and when mutualistic interactions in nature can evolve into antagonistic interactions.

 A selection of the topics I am working on currently.